ReadWriteError/ncpasscpp/README.md

 auto session = ncpass::Session::create("user@cloud.example.com", "whydoialwaysforgetmypassword");

 // auto type is "shared_ptr<ncpass::Password>"
-// Here is where you get an existing password.
-You pass a Session and the UUID of the password you want to get. auto password = ncpass::Password::get(session, "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx");
+// Here is where you fetch an existing password.
+You pass a Session and the UUID of the password you want to fetch. auto password = ncpass::Password::fetch(session, "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx");

 // Print some before information. cout << "UUID:     " << password->getID()       << endl;